dy/define-element/README.md

 <!-- There are two ways to attach scripts to the defined element. -->
 <!-- _First_ is via `scoped` script attribute.
 That enables script to run with `this` defined as _element_ instance, instead of _window_.
 Also, it automatically exposes internal element references by `part`. -->

 Script runs in `connectedCallback` with children and properties parsed and present on the element.
-If `scoped` attribute is present, `this` points to the _element_ instance, instead of _window_.
+`scoped` attribute makes `this` point to the _element_ instance, instead of _window_.

 ```html
 <define-element>